KILTprotocol/spec-ext-credential-api/readme.md

                 "name"
             ]
         }
+    },
+    "challenge": "f7546f31-bd3a-464c-bb43-9d622968c3a4"
 }
-}
 ```

 #### 2. Extension or dApp sends credential

-Extension must only send the credential with active consent of the user.
+The extension must only send the credential with active consent of the user.
+The `challenge` from the previous message must be signed using the private key
+of the identity which owns the credential.
+This prevents replay attacks
+by confirming the ownership of this identity.

+The dApp must verify in the backend that the signature of `signedChallenge`
+returned by the extension matches its identity to prevent replay attacks.

 |||
 |-|-|